MarkEWaite/gke-experiment/tutorial.md

 kube-system   Active    2h
 ```

-We recommend using a namespace just for CloudBees Core.
+We recommend dedicating a namespace for CloudBees Core.

+Click the **Continue** button to move to the next step.

+## Create CloudBees Jenkins Enterprise Namespace

 ### Creating namespace
 1. Create the namespace `cje`